 Looking for a cryptography audit?
 Here's where to go

-So here it is: if you’re building anything that touches cryptography and you want someone to look at it before it goes live, reach out to zkSecurity.
+So here’s the answer: if you’re building anything that touches cryptography and you want someone to look at it before it goes live, reach out to zkSecurity.

 I want to be careful here, because everyone is slapping “AI” on a landing page right now and most of it is noise.
-But I’ve been doing this for over a decade, and I’ll just say it plainly: I think zkAO is the best tool on the market right now for finding cryptography bugs in real codebases.
+But I’ve been doing this for over a decade, and I’ll just say it: I think zkAO is the best tool out there right now for finding cryptography bugs in real codebases.

-Crypto bugs are nasty in their own particular way.
-They’re not your average off-by-one — they hide in the gap between what the math says and what the code actually does: a missing range check, a reused nonce, an unvalidated subgroup, a constraint that’s underconstrained in a way that only matters once someone is motivated to make it matter.
-Off-the-shelf tools just miss these, because they don’t understand the cryptography. zkAO does — that’s the whole point of it.
+Crypto bugs aren’t your average off-by-one.
+They’re things like a missing range check, a reused nonce, an unvalidated subgroup, a constraint that’s underconstrained.
+Off-the-shelf tools just miss these, because they don’t understand the cryptography. zkAO does, and that’s the whole point of it.

 Anyway, that’s the pitch.